devenes/elastic-beanstalk-app/README.md

 We use S3 Buckets to store our application code and configuration files.
 And we use IAM Roles to give permissions to our EC2 Instances.
 --------------------------------------------------------------------------------
-- Elastic Beanstalk is a web service that makes it easy to deploy, manage, and scale applications on Amazon's Elastic Cloud Compute Service.
-S3 buckets are used to store application code and configuration files, and IAM roles are used to give permissions to EC2 instances.
-Elastic Beanstalk creates application environments with codes that are stored in S3 buckets and run on EC2 instances.
+- Elastic Beanstalk is a service that makes it easy to deploy, manage, and scale applications on Amazon's Elastic Cloud Compute Service.
+- S3 buckets are used to store application code and configuration files.
+- IAM roles are used to authorize Terraform's operations.
+- Elastic Beanstalk creates the application environment with code stored in S3 buckets and makes it run on EC2 instances.